-In 2014, the realised loss from aluminium swap agreements, recycled from hedging reserve to "Sales" amounted to USD 4,780 (2013: net loss of USD 1,045).
+In 2014, the realised loss from aluminium swap agreements, recycled from hedging reserve to "Sales" amounted to USD 4,780.

-USD 73 representing realised profit from agreements settled in 2014 (2013: nil), which were not accounted for as hedging intruments, is included under "Finance costs".
+USD 73 representing realised profit from agreements settled in 2014, which were not accounted for as hedging intruments, is included under "Finance costs".